henryaj/buildgrid/docs/source/installation.rst

 .. note::

-   The ``setup.py`` script defines two extra targets, ``docs`` and ``tests``, that declare required dependency for, respectively, generating documentation and running unit-tests.
+   The ``setup.py`` script defines three extra targets, ``auth``, ``docs`` and ``tests``.
+They declare required dependency for, respectively, authentication and authorization management, generating documentation and running unit-tests.
 They can be use as helpers for setting up a development environment.
 To use them simply run:

    .. code-block:: sh

-      pip3 install --user --editable ".[docs,tests]"
+      pip3 install --user --editable ".[auth,docs,tests]"

 .. install-docker:

-Installation through docker
+Installation through Docker
 ---------------------------

 How to build a Docker image that runs BuildGrid.